 What kind of lubricants does the machine require?

-Machine lubrication specifications can be found in the mechanical manual for a specific machine model for a specific machine model.
+Machine lubrication specifications can be found in the mechanical manual or Instruction Handbook (depending on age) for a specific machine model.
 Visit the Documentation Library to find the mechanical manual for your Milltronics machine.
-The general way oil recommended is Hangsterfer’s Way#2 way lube, Mobil Vactra 2, or an equivalent.
-The general grease specification is Mobilgrease XHP 221, or equivalent.
+The general way oil recommended is: Hangsterfer’s Way#2 way lube, Mobil Vactra 2, or an equivalent.
+The general grease specification is: Mobilgrease XHP 221, or equivalent.

 Where can I find information on preventative maintenance for my machine?